fouge/nrf_utils/README.md

 ```

 ...Note: In order to go further, you must ensure that a build is uniquely identified, [read that article from Memfault for more information](https://interrupt.memfault.com/blog/gnu-build-id-for-firmware).

+## Debug

+Checkout [my article](https://www.cyrilfougeray.com/2020/07/27/firmware-logs-with-stack-trace.html) explaining how to implement the debugging tools.

+You will find a log generator ([target side](debug/log/trace.h)) and parser ([Python client](debug/log/uart_dump.py)) to make your logs beautiful and convenient.
+You will also be able to print stack trace directly from the client if you implement [CrashCatcher](https://github.com/adamgreen/CrashCatcher) on your target.
+You can use [crash_hexdump.c](debug/log/crash_hexdump.c) as an example to implement CrashCatcher.